External Aircraft Lights

 The lights are not restricted to the standard red, green and white position lights, sometimes called navigation lights, only.

-Military aircraft are sometimes equipped with a low intensity infrared beacon or strobe for detection during night flying.
+Military aircraft are sometimes equipped with a low intensity infrared beacon or strobe for detection during night flying with infrared goggles.

 Recognition, Taxi and Landing lights

 Some aircraft are equipped with either recognition lights (usually somewhere on the wing leading edge) or landing and taxi lights.
 The difference between landing and taxi installation is the beam width.
 Taxi lights have a wider light beam to illuminate the runway / taxiway while moving on the ground during darkness.
-Landing lights must be capable to illuminate the runway from a greater distance and so they have a narrower beam.
+Landing lights must be capable to illuminate the runway from a greater distance and so they have a narrower, more concentrated longer range beam.

 Aeroled sells their Aerosun LED landing/taxi/recognition lights.
 Compared to normal glow bulbs these LEDs are solid state low current devices.
 For example, the Aerosun 800 uses 1,5 amps at 13,8 volts and it emits as much light as a normal 55 watt bulb.
 But at 3 amps lower current.
 This means you can save weight on wiring and current load on the alternator and battery.
 They also sell a PAR 36 compliant LED landing light, SUNspot, as a drop in replacement.
 It emits 2800 lumens equal to two 100 watts halogen bulbs, but their life expectancy is much greater.